 We also exclude captive reinsurers from our insurance group definitions.
 This is of little consequence when studying trends in product issuance since reinsurers typically do not issue new policies.
 However, as we will see later in this section, adding them back into the sample when studying market-level trends does not change the results in the time series.
-This exclusion also prevents large jumps in the exposed insurers' insurance in force due to the split between Metlife and RGA.
+This exclusion also prevents large jumps in the exposed insurers' insurance in force due to the split between MetLife and RGA.

-We provide summary statistics for our primary sample in Table 1.
+Summary Statistics We provide summary statistics for our primary sample in Table 1.
 We split the table on two dimensions.
 First, we report summary statistics for exposed and non-exposed insurance groups separately.
 Second, we report the statistics for 2005-2008 and 2009-2023 separately.
 We refer to the first time period as the pre-crisis period and the second time period as the post-crisis period.
 There are 26 (25) exposed insurers and 239 (198) non-exposed insurers in the pre-crisis (post-crisis) period.
+Exposed insurers are relatively more represented in the Compulife data, although there is still sufficient variation across the two groups in both time periods.

 Exposed insurers are systematically larger than non-exposed insurers.
-In particular, the average exposed insurer is 11.4 times as large as the average non-exposed insurer in the pre-crisis period and 6.88 times as large in the post-crisis period.
+In particular, the average exposed insurer is 11.4 times as large as the average non-exposed insurer in the precrisis period and 6.88 times as large in the post-crisis period.
 This is consistent with variable annuity issuance being dominated by large insurers: since variable annuities are among the most complex products issued by life insurers, it is likely that only large insurance groups have adequate resources to manage them.
 Exposed insurers also have more capital (surplus), though only by an order of 7.6 and 4.3 in the pre- and post-crisis periods, respectively.
-This difference suggests that exposed insurers are more levered: the average leverage ratio, calculated as liabilities divided by surplus, is 3 and 2.1 times the average leverage of non-exposed insurers in the pre- and post-crisis periods, respectively.
+This difference suggests that exposed insurers are more levered: the average leverage ratio, calculated as liabilities divided by surplus, is 3 and 2.1 times the average leverage of nonexposed insurers in the pre- and post-crisis periods, respectively.
+When weighting insurers'